Grand Canyon National Park!

 Grand Canyon National Park

-What is it?
 The Grand Canyon is a 277-mile long, 18-mile wide, 1-mile deep canyon carved over millions of years by the Colorado River!

-What makes it beautiful?
 So you think you’ve seen every possible picture of the Grand Canyon and figure you can’t possibly be wowed by something you’ve seen before.
 Then you walk through the wooded pathway and reach the edge of vastness, where the whole world drops away thousands of feet!
 You walk around, and the canyon puts on a new face every time you turn toward it.
 You descend inside, and you enter whole new worlds as grey dirt becomes red sand, as the plant life changes and you discover secret waterfalls and fern canyons!

 That’s just a start when it comes to the thousands of beautiful experiences you can have at the Grand Canyon!

-• Pay the entrance fee and contribute toward trail and structural maintenance, sign design, and other visitor services!
+• Pay the entrance fee to help maintain trails, signs, structures, and other visitor services!

 • Volunteer at Grand Canyon National Park!

-• Donate to the Grand Canyon Association!
+• Donate to the Grand Canyon Conservancy!

 • Be a responsible visitor!
 Remember the old adages: Pack out what you pack in!
 Take nothing but pictures and leave nothing but footprints!

-Where is this place?
 There are so many ways to access the Grand Canyon, but the two main visitor centers and trail access points are:

 South Rim